KShebek/cbe504/main.typ

 As such, we have
 $ Delta G^std = -R T ln(K_"a "), $
 where the equilibrium constant must formally be based on activities.
+Note that $K_"a "$ is specifically for the temperature that corresponds to $Delta G^std$, which may differ from the temperature of the reaction under investigation.
+We will address the temperature-dependence of $K_"a "$ when we introduce the van~'t Hoff equation shortly.

 For the sake of convenience later on, we can also now interrelate $K_"C "$ and $K_"a "$ as follows:
 $ K_"a " =  product_j (gamma_j [A_j]/C^std)^(nu_j) = K_"C "/(C^std)^delta product_j gamma_(j)^(nu_j), $<eq:k_a_k_c_relationship>